ruslanmogilevskiy/Transformator/README.md

 # Transformator
-Flexibly and fluently transforms one data object to another
+Transforms one data object into one or many of others with flexibly and fluently defined tree of transformers.